projectpythia-mystmd/osdf-cookbook/README.md

 (Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )
+### Section 2 ( Example workflows )

-(Add content for this section, e.g., "Example workflows include ... ")
+Example workflows include i) Accessing CESM2 LENS data from the AWS origin and the ii) NCAR origin iii) Accessing NOAA SONAR data from the AWS origin

 ## Running the Notebooks